 This gentle, non-surgical solution uses specially designed contact lenses that reduce the effect of myopia with continuous overnight wear.
 Similar to a custom dental retainer from an orthodontist, worn overnight to correct the alignment of teeth, Euclid Emerald lenses are made specifically for your child’s unique eyes, and they work comfortably to gently reshape the cornea to correct vision while they sleep.

 Once these overnight corneal reshaping lenses are removed in the morning, your child’s eyes naturally maintain their shape, so your child has clear vision all day, without the need for daytime corrective lenses or glasses.
-To maintain the effect of myopia reduction, overnight lens wear must be continued as prescribed by our optometrists near Clark & Cranford, NJ.
+To maintain the effect of myopia reduction, overnight lens wear must be continued as prescribed by our optometrists near Clark & Cranford, New Jersey.